 WCAS 2020 | Madrid Internship

-I did not know I would end up really studying abroad, however, it was a dream that I proposed to myself since high school.
+"I did not know I would end up really studying abroad, however, it was a dream that I proposed to myself since high school.
 I did not know how serious and convenient the opportunity was until I researched and reached for it.
 Once I was a sophomore, visited the GLO office and completed the application, it sure became a closer reality that it would happen.
-Even when things seemed to go wrong, I was motivated to go away and made it a personal ambition to make it happen.
+Even when things seemed to go wrong, I was motivated to go away and made it a personal ambition to make it happen."

-At first, my family wondered why I wanted to go so far to study.
+"At first, my family wondered why I wanted to go so far to study.
 After I explained it would be covered by financial aid and is a once-in-a-lifetime opportunity, they were more accepting.
 It ultimately was my decision and once they saw how dedicated and excited I was to studying abroad, they supported and praised me for doing something different.
-I offered them comfort in the fact that we could communicate virtually and that it was a country where I’d know the language completely.
+I offered them comfort in the fact that we could communicate virtually and that it was a country where I’d know the language completely."

-The biggest surprise about my study abroad experience was that I constantly found ways to anchor myself in Spain, even when I missed home.
+"The biggest surprise about my study abroad experience was that I constantly found ways to anchor myself in Spain, even when I missed home.
 I often imagined that my time abroad was simply going to be harmoniously learning about a different culture and academic subjects; and it was, but in that time I also learned more about myself and my individual interests.
 Despite occasionally missing home and knowing my time in Madrid was temporary, I found myself wanting to live out a real life as an ordinary Spaniard.
-I became truly admirant of living there that part of me never wanted to leave.
+I became truly admirant of living there that part of me never wanted to leave."

-As FGLI students, we are conditioned to feel that higher education is a privilege and that our primary objective is to earn a degree.
+Advice for First-Gen Students: "As FGLI students, we are conditioned to feel that higher education is a privilege and that our primary objective is to earn a degree.
 However, we are often not reminded of how important it is to learn and develop our identities.
 If you feel that studying abroad is not for you because you cannot afford it, because you have commitments back at home, or because no one in your family or network encouraged you to, you should consider going away because every concern about it will eventually allay.
 You will have resources and guidance, friends and family support and overall a life changing experience that you will NEVER forget.
-You should be scared but only about not taking the risks in giving yourself time off to grow and succeed somewhere new.
+You should be scared but only about not taking the risks in giving yourself time off to grow and succeed somewhere new."

-WCAS 2021 | Public Health in Europe, GESI Vietnam, Hong Kong University of Science & Technology Exchange
+WCAS 2021 | Public Health in Europe; GESI Vietnam; Hong Kong University of Science & Technology Exchange

-I was determined to study abroad coming to college.
+"I was determined to study abroad coming to college.
 The study abroad opportunities available at Northwestern (now through the Global Learning Office) was one of the reasons I chose to apply here in the first place.
 I knew that I wanted to go abroad, but I wasn’t exactly sure where.
-However, I knew that with the resources available, the multitude of programs, and the flexibility of the quarter system, it would definitely make my life easier when the time came to apply.
+However, I knew that with the resources available, the multitude of programs, and the flexibility of the quarter system, it would definitely make my life easier when the time came to apply."

-It was definitely harder to get my family on board for me to attend Northwestern versus studying abroad.
+"It was definitely harder to get my family on board for me to attend Northwestern versus studying abroad.
 Once I broke the “travel bubble” of going out-of-state, it was easier to convince my family when I wanted to study abroad.
-I also hope to work in global health in the future, so I made the case that it would be beneficial to my future career for me to gain global experience as well as exposure to lifestyles abroad.
+I also hope to work in global health in the future, so I made the case that it would be beneficial to my future career for me to gain global experience as well as exposure to lifestyles abroad."

-The biggest surprise about my study abroad experience was how quickly I became acclimated to life abroad in Paris.
+"The biggest surprise about my study abroad experience was how quickly I became acclimated to life abroad.
 It was really nice to take a break from campus life and live my own life in an urban setting.
-I was able to understand myself more by being in a foreign setting and taking the time to take care of myself and do things I loved!
+I was able to understand myself more by being in a foreign setting and taking the time to take care of myself and do things I loved!"

-To all of my fellow first-generation students: GO ABROAD and plan ahead!
+Advice to First-Gen Students:: "GO ABROAD and plan ahead!
 Take the initiative to speak to your academic, financial aid, and respective study abroad advisors or check out the website for a program.
 It never hurts to see a familiar face when you need information or application approval.
 I know how even the start of college can feel daunting, much less the entire study abroad application process.
 However, there are so many available resources and choices on this campus as well as people who want you to be successful in your ventures.
-Take advantage of these opportunities and see the world!
+Take advantage of these opportunities and see the world!"